ckgt/NemaTode/README.md

 * **C++ 11 features**
    - Those fancy event handlers...
    - If you are on an embedded system... sorry.
-This might not work for you.
+This might not work for you because of compiler restrictions.
+Make sure there is full support for lambdas and variadic templates.
+Tested GCC 4.8.4, confirmed.

 ## Details
 NMEA is very popular with GPS.
 Unfortunately the GPS data is fragmented